Noroff-FEU-Assignments/project-exam-1-jonnebonde/README.md

 If all files are cloned and runned live on your prefered live host or on localhost, the site should work and receive content from the CMS.

 ## Feedback
-If u have any useful feedback about the site let me know through one of my contact methods.
+If u have any useful feedback about the site let me know through one of my contact methods written below.

 ## Contact